Discrete cosine transform: 3-D DCT-II VR DIF

-The figure to the adjacent shows the four stages that are involved in calculating 3-D DCT-II using VR DIF algorithm.
+The adjacent figure shows the four stages that are involved in calculating 3-D DCT-II using VR DIF algorithm.
 The first stage is the 3-D reordering using the index mapping illustrated by the above equations.
 The second stage is the butterfly calculation.
 Each butterfly calculates eight points together as shown in the figure just below, where $c(\varphi_i)=\cos(\varphi_i)$.